top of page

 Below are some examples of gorilla families in Ruhija ;

-The Batwa
+The Batwa community

 Visit Bwini National Park with us !

 Agandi eco-lodge is a few minutes’ walk away from the starting point of gorilla trekking and the villages of the Batwa People.
 Among the many things that attract tourists to it are picturesque views of Virunga it offers.
 Seated not so far from the border of Uganda and Congo, Virunga is Africa’s oldest National Park (established in 1925).
-The cherry on the cake is that the lodge whose architecture is themed along African heritage is more of a homestay than it is a hotel.
-As such, you get feel at home through your stay.
-It also organizes visits to the Batwa Communities where you can get see how they live.

 Agandi Uganda Safaris organizes daily trips to Bwindi.
 These include both tailored made safaris and structured safaris bunched in packages.